AfroLatino/aws-bootcamp-cruddur/journal/week1.md

 CMD python /app/app.py
 ```

+Use multi-stage builds🔗
+Multi-stage builds allow you to drastically reduce the size of your final image, without struggling to reduce the number of intermediate layers and files.

+Because an image is built during the final stage of the build process, you can minimize image layers by leveraging build cache.
+### Exclude with .dockerignore

+To exclude files not relevant to the build, without restructuring your source repository, use a .dockerignore file.

+### General guidelines and recommendations

+Create ephemeral containers
+Understand build context
+Pipe Dockerfile through stdin
+Build an image using a Dockerfile from stdin, without sending build context
+Build from a local build context, using a Dockerfile from stdin

+##### Minimize the number of layers

+In older versions of Docker, it was important that you minimised the number of layers in your images to ensure they were performant.
+The following features were added to reduce this limitation:

+Only the instructions RUN, COPY, ADD create layers.
+Other instructions create temporary intermediate images, and don’t increase the size of the build.

+Where possible, use multi-stage builds, and only copy the artifacts you need into the final image.
+This allows you to include tools and debug information in your intermediate build stages without increasing the size of the final image.

+#### Sort multi-line arguments

+Whenever possible, ease later changes by sorting multi-line arguments alphanumerically.
+This helps to avoid duplication of packages and make the list much easier to update.
+Adding a space before a backslash (\) helps as well.

+#### Leverage build cache

+When building an image, Docker steps through the instructions in your Dockerfile, executing each in the order specified.
+As each instruction is examined, Docker looks for an existing image in its cache that it can reuse, rather than creating a new, duplicate image.

+If you don’t want to use the cache at all, you can use the ```--no-cache=true``` option on the ```docker build``` command.

 ### RUN

 Dockerfile can be made more readable and understandable by splitting long or complex RUN statements on multiple lines separated with backslashes.